jnozzi/cocoadev.com/markdown/MDItem.md

 		{
 			for ( index = 0 ; (index < factoryCount) && (foundInterface == false) ; index++ )
 			{
-				General/CFUUIDRef	factoryID;
+				CFUUIDRef	factoryID;

-				//  Get the factory ID for the first location in the array of General/IDs. factoryID = (General/CFUUIDRef) General/CFArrayGetValueAtIndex( factories, index );
+				//  Get the factory ID for the first location in the array of IDs. factoryID = (CFUUIDRef) CFArrayGetValueAtIndex( factories, index );
 				if ( factoryID )
 				{

-					General/IUnknownVTbl **iunknown;
+					IUnknownVTbl **iunknown;

-					//  Use the factory ID to get an General/IUnknown interface.
-Here the plug-in code is loaded. iunknown	= (General/IUnknownVTbl **) General/CFPlugInInstanceCreate( NULL, factoryID, kMDImporterTypeID );
+					//  Use the factory ID to get an IUnknown interface.
+Here the plug-in code is loaded. iunknown	= (IUnknownVTbl **) CFPlugInInstanceCreate( NULL, factoryID, kMDImporterTypeID );

 					if ( iunknown )
 					{
-						//  If this is an General/IUnknown interface, query for the test interface.
+						//  If this is an IUnknown interface, query for the test interface.
-						(*iunknown)->General/QueryInterface( iunknown, General/CFUUIDGetUUIDBytes( kMDImporterInterfaceID ), (LPVOID *)( &mdimporterInterface ) );
+						(*iunknown)->QueryInterface( iunknown, CFUUIDGetUUIDBytes( kMDImporterInterfaceID ), (LPVOID *)( &mdimporterInterface ) );

-						// Now we are done with General/IUnknown (*iunknown)->Release( iunknown );
+						// Now we are done with IUnknown (*iunknown)->Release( iunknown );

 						if ( mdimporterInterface )